workingDog/scalaEeml/readme.md

 # Notes

-Apart from the Seq[_] fields, such as tag: Seq[String], datapoints: Seq[DataValue], in class Data for example, all other fields in the case classes are Option[_].
+All member fields in the case classes are Option[_].
 I find this to give more stability with only a small burden of having to use Some(_) or Option(_).
 As a relief from this verbosity, I included an overridden set of constructors that have plain arguments for all classes.
-The use of Option[_] is a departure from the specifications.
+The use of Option[_] is a departure from the EEML specifications.

 Since I separated the IO from the classes there is no *eemlObj.toXml* to get the string xml representation of the object.
 Instead use *EemlWriter.getXmlString(eemlObj)*.